 Presentation for Public and Agency Input

-The Fort Worth District, U.S. Army Corps of Engineers (USACE) is hosting an online review to provide information and receive public input to begin the process of revising the Master Plan for Grapevine Lake.
-Normally, USACE would conduct a face-to-face public workshop to announce the start of the revision and to request comments from the public.
-However, precautions associated with the COVID-19 virus have made it necessary to conduct the public involvement process online instead of hosting a face-to-face workshop.
-Please watch the following video presentation or download the PDF copy to read the presentation.
-The existing Master Plan documents and map are available to download at the bottom of the page as well as a comment form with instructions on how to send comments.
+The Fort Worth District, U.S. Army Corps of Engineers (USACE) is hosting a public meeting to provide information and receive public input on the proposed Draft Master Plan for Grapevine Lake.
+Please review the presentation linked below to learn about the proposed Draft Master Plan and the revision process.
+The existing and proposed Master Plan documents and maps will be available to download at the bottom of the page as well as a comment form with instructions on how to send comments.
 The Meeting will be on June 9, 2022 at 6:00 pm at the following location:

 About Grapevine Lake

 Grapevine Lake is located on Denton Creek in the Trinity River Basin, extending from Tarrant County to Denton County.
 The lake proper is bordered by several incorporated cities, with Flower Mound and Grapevine experiencing rapid growth in recent years.
 Grapevine Dam and Lake is a multi-purpose project used for flood control, water supply, navigation, sediment reserve, fish and wildlife, and recreation.
 In addition to these primary missions, USACE has an inherent mission of environmental stewardship of project lands and works closely with neighboring cities to provide regionally important outdoor recreation opportunities.